yogiraaz/nightwolf-cotribution/aws.md

        B. Move the cc2 8xlarge to the same Availability Zone as the DynamoDB table
        C. Cache the database responses in ElastiCache for more rapid access
        D. Move the database from DynamoDB to RDS MySQL in scale-out read-replica configuration

        Answer: B
-       Explanation:

        Reference:
        http://aws.amazon.com/elasticmapreduce/faqs/

    QUESTION NO: 25

        You are managing a legacy application Inside VPC with hard coded IP addresses in its configuration.
        Which two mechanisms will allow the application to failover to new instances without the need for reconfiguration?
        Choose 2 answers

        A. Create an ELB to reroute traffic to a failover instance
        B. Create a secondary ENI that can be moved to a failover instance
        C. Use Route53 health checks to fail traffic over to a failover instance
        D. Assign a secondary private IP address to the primary ENIO that can De moved to a failover instance

        Answer: A,D
-       Explanation:

    QUESTION NO: 26

        You are designing a system that has a Bastion host.
 This component needs to be highly available without human intervention.
        Which of the following approaches would you select?

        A. Run the bastion on two instances one in each AZ
        B. Run the bastion on an active Instance in one AZ and have an AMI ready to boot up in the event of failure
        C. Configure the bastion instance in an Auto Scaling group Specify the Auto Scaling group to include multiple AZs but have a min-size of 1 and max-size of 1
        D. Configure an ELB in front of the bastion instance

        Answer: C
-       Explanation:

    QUESTION NO: 27

        Which of the following statements about this S3 bucket policy is true?
        15